 - sexual behaviour in young people

 - adolescent gynaecology and preventing pregnancy

-The RCGP e-learning is definitely best for contraception, but the other topics could be very helpful in increasing awareness and confidence of the workforce.
-It is free and open to local government as well as NHS practitioners, with individual registration.
+The RCGP e-learning is best for the topic of contraception, but the other topics could be very helpful in increasing awareness and confidence of the workforce.